 How Does the India Young Professionals Scheme Ballot Work?

 The India Young Professionals Scheme uses a random ballot to allocate the 3,000 annual visa places.
 Ballots typically open twice per year (February and July) for 48-72 hours.
-You enter by sending an email with your details during the open window.
+You enter the ballot online through the official gov.uk portal by providing your personal and passport details.
 If selected, you receive an email within 2 weeks and have 90 days to submit your visa application.
 Entry to the ballot is free.

-Exact dates are announced on the official gov.uk ballot page shortly before each ballot opens.
-Most places are allocated in the February ballot, with remaining places in July.
+Exact dates for future ballots are announced on the official gov.uk ballot page shortly before each ballot opens.

 How to Enter the Ballot